 According to ETSI EN 303 645 for Consumer Internet of Things, an "IoT product" is defined as a "consumer IoT device and its associated services".
-A "consumer IoT device" is defined as "network-connected (and network-connectable) device that has relationships to associated services and are used by the consumer typically in the home or as electronic wearables" and "associated services" are defined as "digital services that, together with the device, are part of the overall consumer IoT product and that are typically required to provide the product's intended functionality".
+A "consumer IoT device" is defined as a "network-connected (and network-connectable) device that has relationships to associated services and are used by the consumer typically in the home or as electronic wearables" and "associated services" are defined as "digital services that, together with the device, are part of the overall consumer IoT product and that are typically required to provide the product's intended functionality".

 Referring to definitions in both domestic standards and schemes and those of other countries, the scope of products covered by the Scheme will include the following devices that have the ability to send and receive data using Internet Protocol (IP).
+An image is shown in Figure 3.2-1.